Physical / Normal Growth

 Competitive growth advantage of non-variegated tissue

 The white sections of an N'Joy leaf contain no chlorophyll and contribute nothing to photosynthesis.
-A shoot that mutates back toward solid green produces more energy per leaf than a variegated one and grows faster as a result, so if left unpruned it gradually dominates the plant at the expense of the variegated growth.
+A shoot that mutates back toward solid green produces more energy per leaf than a variegated one and grows measurably faster as a result, since it isn't spending resources maintaining tissue that can't feed the plant.
+Left unpruned, that reverted shoot gradually outcompetes the variegated growth for light and space within the same pot, eventually dominating a plant that started out mostly white-and-green.

 Insufficient light

-Variegation genes are expressed less reliably under low light, since a light-starved plant favors whatever growth pattern maximizes photosynthetic tissue; a shift toward more solid green, higher-chlorophyll leaves under dim conditions is common across variegated pothos cultivars, N'Joy included.
+Variegation genes express less reliably under low light, since a light-starved plant biases new growth toward whatever pattern maximizes photosynthetic tissue.
+A shift toward more solid-green, higher-chlorophyll leaves under dim conditions is common across variegated pothos cultivars, and N'Joy tends to show it faster than Golden Pothos specifically because its baseline chlorophyll budget is already smaller, leaving less margin before the plant starts favoring green tissue over white.

 Propagating from an already-reverted cutting

-A cutting taken from a section of vine that had already reverted to solid green will grow into an entirely green plant, since the cutting simply continues the growth pattern of the section it was taken from rather than reverting further or restoring variegation.
+A cutting taken from a section of vine that had already reverted to solid green grows into an entirely green plant, since the cutting simply continues the growth pattern of the section it was taken from rather than restoring variegation.
+This matters more for N'Joy than for many houseplants because the cultivar is patented and commercially propagated by tissue culture specifically to keep its pattern consistent, so a home-propagated cutting from reverted material won't regain the blocky sectoring no matter how it's grown on afterward.

 How to Fix It